-Considered in the appraisal was the impact on injury and illness risk of rapid changes in training and competition load, an over packed competition calendar, psychological load and travel.
-Practical guidelines were produced which are useful for both elite and recreational athletes alike.
+Considered in the appraisal was the impact on risk of injury and illness from rapid changes in training and competition load, an over-packed competition calendar, psychological load and travel.
+Practical guidelines were produced, which are useful for both elite and recreational athletes.

-This article is a brief summary of some of the findings from the consensus statements, with a focus on the nutritional elements of illness prevention highlighted from the practical guidelines.
+This article is a brief summary of some findings from the consensus statements, with a focus on the nutritional elements of illness prevention.

-In terms of the relationship between risk of illness and changes in training load only a few studies have been conducted.
-These suggest that increases in training volume or intensity increased the risk of illness but it was not possible to quantify the amount of training load increase related to the risk of a specific illness in a given sport.
+In terms of the relationship between risk of illness and changes in training load, only a few studies have been conducted.
+These suggest that increases in training volume or intensity increased the risk of illness, but it was not possible to quantify the amount of training load increase relative to the risk of a specific illness in a given sport.

-Data from several Olympic games and international competitions across a variety of sports reveals that in shorter duration international games (<4 weeks) 6-17% of registered athletes are likely to experience an episode of illness.
+Data from several Olympic games and international competitions across a variety of sports reveals that in shorter-duration international games (less than 4 weeks) 6-17% of registered athletes are likely to experience an episode of illness.
 50% of all acute illness in athletes during competition affects the respiratory tract.

-In elite rugby union players competing in a 16-week tournament, travelling across more than 4 time zones was associated with 2-3 x increased risk of illness.
+In elite rugby union players competing in a 16-week tournament, travelling across more than 4 time zones was associated with a 2-3x increased risk of illness.

-Several psychological factors may influence injury risk e.g. life event stressors, anxiety and type A behaviours.
-Other variables such as lack of sleep or severe psychosocial stress may impact immunity and also increase risk of illness.
+Several psychological factors may influence injury risk, such as life event stressors, anxiety and type A behaviours.
+Other variables, such as lack of sleep or severe psychosocial stress, may impact immunity and also increase risk of illness.

-Regular athlete monitoring is fundamental to assess the relationship between load and risk of injury and illness.
-A variety of methods can be used such as recording training load, mood profiles, RPE and psychological screening.
+Regular athlete monitoring is fundamental to assessing the relationship between load and risk of injury and illness.
+A variety of methods can be used, such as recording training load, mood profiles, RPE (exercise intensity) and psychological screening.
 Subjective load measures have been found to be particularly beneficial.

 A well-executed illness prevention strategy can have a significant impact.
-For example an illness prevention program in the Norwegian Olympic Winter Games (OWG) reduced illness rate from 17.3% of athletes competing in Turin OWG to 5.1% of athletes in Vancouver OWG, which may have contributed to the improved performance and overall results.
+For example, an illness prevention program in the Norwegian Olympic Winter Games reduced illness rate from 17.3% of athletes competing in Turin to 5.1%, which may have contributed to the improved performance and overall results.